 4.1 The candidate must register online on the designated registration dates.

 4.2.
-If any candidate had registered for DELF / DALF during a previous session, they must indicate the candidate number that had been allotted to them, regardless of the examination centre.
+If any candidate had registered for DELF / DALF during a previous session, it is mandatory to indicate the 12-digit candidate number that had been allotted to them, regardless of the examination centre.

 4.3.
-The registration fees for each diploma are fixed by the l’Institut français en Inde for all the examination centres in India for one calendar year.
+The registration fees for each diploma are fixed by the French Institute in India for all the examination centres in India for one calendar year.
 For information on the fees, please contact the examination centre of your choice.

 5 – CANCELLATION / REIMBURSEMENT